Marios-7272/windows-removal-tool/README.md

 8. save in %systemdrive%\e\systemconfig.cfg
 9. make a list of all installed programes,
 10. "translate" them to something linux understands (again, the details),
+11. save in %systemdrive%\e\programconfig.cfg
-11. make configs of particular users (ease of access, wallpapers, colors, desktop icon layout (if it is entirely possible), etc.),
+12. make configs of particular users (ease of access, wallpapers, colors, desktop icon layout (if it is entirely possible), etc.),
-12. save in %systemdrive%\e\userconfig.cfg,
+13. save in %systemdrive%\e\userconfig.cfg,
-13. ask for confirmation,
+14. ask for confirmation,
-14. 'Did you back up all your data?' if yes: proceed to 15 if no: slect a drive and do a backup
+15. 'Did you back up all your data?' if yes: proceed to 16 if no: slect a drive and do a backup
-15. 'Do you have a thumb drive with nothing important on it?' if yes: use the thumb drive if no: diskpart
+16. 'Do you have a thumb drive with nothing important on it?' if yes: use the thumb drive if no: diskpart